sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_row_level_security/security_row_level_security.md

 <img src="assets/nrls24.png" width="800"/>

+In preparation for the next use case, return to the Dataset, hide the `Team` and `test for team` columns and disable the `test for team` filter.
+Publish those changes.

 Now what if we don't have email address in the source data and don't want to use Sigma Teams?
 We will explore that in the next section.

 ![Footer](assets/sigma_footer.png)